That moment has come.

 School board member Kerry Hamill, who represents North Oakland's schools, spoke in support of shrinking the boundaries.

-"What we owe every family is that when they move into a neighborhood, they know where they
+"What we owe every family is that when they move into a neighborhood, they know where they can go, and they don't need to rely on a lottery," Hamill said.

 But that solution doesn't sit well with everyone.
 There are the families who invested more than $1 million for a Hillcrest-area home, only to learn they might be assigned to another neighborhood school.
 There are the parents who might end up with one child at Hillcrest and another elsewhere.
 There are the property owners who fear a drop in home value.